Frequently asked questions

 Yes, I know.
 Making yourself the writer-director-actor can end badly.
 Do you really want write a new The Room?

 However, lots of people do it.
-A very large proportion of plays on the fringe circuit are solo plays where the writer is also the performer.
-Some of them have a director to work with, some of them don't.
-This is particularly popular with drama school graduates, many of whom having this as their only option to build a reputation, though anyone can do this successfully.
-They also have the advantage that nobody can bail on you.
+A very large proportion of the fringe circuit are solo plays where the writer is also the performer.
+Some have a director to work with, some don't.
+This is particularly popular with drama school graduates, with this their only option to build a reputation.
+Anyone can do this though.
+Writing for yourself also has the advantage that nobody can bail on you.

-But, for God's sake, make sure you know what you are doing if you try this.
+But, for God's sake, make sure you know what you are doing.
 Knowing how to act is a bare minimum.
-But there's other things that aren't quite as appreciated.
-If you're doing a fringe on your own - even a small one - it's a hell of a lot of work to organise everything yourself as well as act in your own play.
+If you're doing a fringe on your own - even a small one - it's a hell of a lot of work to organise everything yourself on top of the acting.
 Also, is a VERY stressful job in a fringe environment.
-It can help if you're performing at a festival where you know other performers and other performers know you, but you may have to start with no-one to talk to if things get on top of you.
+It can help if you're at a festival where you know other performers, but you may have to start with no-one to talk to, and if things get on top of you, you're in trouble.
 And if you are waiting on a review, it's the most agonising wait.

 However, it worked for me - my biggest breakthroughs came from things I did on my own.
 And it's worked for many other people.
-Or you might be the next Tommy Wisaeu, Only you can decide if it's worth the gamble
+Or you might be the next Tommy Wisaeu.
+Your gamble, your call.

 Isn't doing your own play really expensive?

-This is a common misconception - one that I suspect is popular amongst people who'd rather you knew you place, and didn't your own play without their say so.
-But it's not necessarily true.
+This is a common misconception (which I suspect is popular amongst people who'd rather you knew your place and didn't perform your work without their say-so).

 It is true that Edinburgh Fringe is insanely expensive.
-Even if you can avoid hefty venue hire fees, accommodation costs are ridiculous (unless you are lucky enough to already live there, or know someone who lives there).
-However, contrary to what some people would have you believe, this is not the only option.
+Even if you can avoid hefty venue hire fees, accommodation costs are ridiculous.
+However, this is not the only option.
 My first Buxton Fringe production, with three actors, cost me a few hundred pounds to do all-in.
 I would be a bit more careful over Brighton Fringe - costs can more easily add up to something you'll struggle with.
 But for a Buxton-size fringe, most people can afford that if they're determined to do so.
-(Or, even cheaper, you might be lucky enough to have a properly inclusive theatre environment on your doorstep.
-So far, however, we have yet to see this in the north-east.)

-What I would recommend doing before committing yourself to any expenditure is think about what you expect to achieve.
-Making money or being "discovered" are generally bad reasons - if you're new to this, the chances of either of those are near zero.
-Better reasons are learning how to be competitive in a semi-professional environment or networking in a semi-professional environment.
+What I would recommend before committing to any expenditure is think about what you expect to achieve.
+Making money or being "discovered" are generally bad reasons - if you're new to this, the chances of either are near zero.
+Better reasons are learning how to be competitive in a semi-professional environment, or networking in a semi-professional environment.
 Or you might even find it fun.

 True, not everybody can scrape together a few hundreds pounds.
-I sympathise - but you're not going to make theatre more inclusive to anybody by excluding other people.
+I sympathise - but we're not going to make theatre more inclusive to people who can't afford the small cost by excluding people who can.
 What particularly irks me is how selective the moralising is over spending your own money.
-Funding yourself to a small fringe is no more expensive than submitting your scripts to reading services, which some people advocate as a route in - but nobody decries that as exploitation.
-I make no apology for funding my own productions when I have something to gain from it, you shouldn't either - but make sure you're not just considering the most expensive option.
+Funding yourself to a small fringe is no more expensive than submitting your scripts to reading services, which opponents of self-production seem to think is completely fine.
+I make no apology for funding my own productions when I have something to gain from it, you shouldn't either.
+Just make sure you're not picking the most expensive option when you don't have to.

 More thoughts here and here.